Git Quick Start Guide

 This means pulling the 58th remote PR to the local ue5 branch.

-After enabling LFS, you can track files from historical commits as well.
+After enabling LFS, you can also track files within historical commits with LFS.

 1